scalp42/check_dj/README.md

 # TODO:

-- The check is slow as it's parsing ps output.
+- The check is slow as it's parsing ps output (sys 0m2.592s).
 Maybe need to look into pgrep or figure a way to speed it up.

 - Allows number of workers that should be verified to be passed to the check directly, something like check_dj -n 20